nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 1b.
 The command format is incorrect.

     * 1b1.
 Sellah shows an error message.

       Use case resumes at step 1.

-* 2a.
-The client/product already exits.

-    * 2a1.
-Sellah shows an error message.

-      Use case resumes at step 1.